Biarca/patrol-k8s-marketplace/README.md

     - **PATROL_KUBERNETES_CLUSTER_NAME**=<#Name of the Kubernetes cluster which starts with prefix'patrol-kube-cluster'>
     - **PATROL_ZONE**=<#Zone in which the GCP resources created> # Ex: 'us-central1-a'

-8. Execute the below commands.
+**Note:** If the file 'uninstall.envs' already exists, then make sure all the values in the file are valid.

+7. Navigate to the `<Path to Patrol-installer>/patrol-k8s-marketplace/terraform/` directory and execute the below command.
 ````
 $ bash uninstall.sh
 ````
 As part of the script execution, when prompted for a value provide 'yes'.

+8. Execute section [4.2] to remove the Owner role & Security Admin role attached to the service accounts.

-`Note :- The above script would not delete External Static IP and DNS record which are created in section [3.2].
+`**Note** :- The above script would not delete External Static IP and DNS record which are created in section [3.2] above.
 These need to be removed manually.`